Portfolio:

 From the Wild Garden (Stellers Jay, Camas Lilly, Ponderosa Pine) revised version 2022

-see companion poem
+a mixed-media, see companion poem

 17 x 13 inches, image